 The engineers from the Southern Pacific railroad were unable to stem the waterfall that the river created.
 By petitioning Congress and President Roosevelt, the engineers received the "battleship" loads of rock they needed to block the hole, however, it took more than six months before they diverted the river again.
 The Salton Sea had grown larger than Lake Tahoe to its current size of about 15 miles wide and 35 miles long.

 At first, it was unclear that this lake was a nuisance.
-The Sea was a productive fishery during the 40s, and with post-war wealth became a popular tourist spot in the 50s with resorts, beach-front homes, and water skiing.
+The Sea was a productive fishery during the 40s, and with post-war wealth became a popular tourist spot in the 50s with resorts, beach-front homes, and water skiing, seeing the likes of regulars like Sonny Bono and the Beach Boys.

 But the incredible salinity of the lake and the heavy agriculture of Southern California slowly destroyed the ecosystem.
 Runoff from farms polluted the sea, and many of the fish species, save the hardy tilapia, could not survive, while migratory birds were poisoned with botulism and other lethal bacteria.